StuartsProjects/StuartsProjects.github.io/_posts/2018-12-24-very-low-power-nodes.md

 date: "2018-12-24"
 ---

-There is quite a lot of significance being attached to reducing sleep current of LoRa projects or nodes to very low levels, the lower the better apparently, but is sleep current alone a significant factor ?
+There is quite a lot of significance being attached to reducing sleep current of LoRa® projects or nodes to very low levels, the lower the better apparently, but is sleep current alone a significant factor ?

-A bare bones ATmgea328P or 1284P based node with a LoRa module can be used in normal deep sleep mode and the sleep current is around 0.2uA, you can wake up from interrupt.
+A bare bones ATmgea328P or 1284P based node with a LoRa® module can be used in normal deep sleep mode and the sleep current is around 0.2uA, you can wake up from interrupt.
 Add a regulator such as MCP1700 if you need one, and total sleep current is around 1.5uA with a **TPL5010** acting as a watchdog and interrupt wake up device.

 A popular alternative to the processor deep sleep approach appears to be to use the **TPL5110** device which can be used to completely power down a node, from seconds to 2 hours, with a deep sleep current of less than 0.1uA.
 This appears to be a significant improvement on the 1.5uA of a bare bones ATmega328 in deep sleep mode, or is it ?
 Is concentrating or being obsessed with the deep sleep current the best way of reducing overall power consumption  ?